 Coronavirus restrictions are more or less lifted and we, as a society, try to find ways to function despite the health risks.
 But, for a lot of people anxiety and fear kick in when they need to get outside in these conditions.

 Nonetheless, we can thank the Internet and the opportunity it gives us.
 If you have symptoms of depression or depressive mood, reach out to others and find support!
-Through social media and video/audio calls you can connect with dear friends, collages or acquaintances.
+Through social media and video/audio calls, you can connect with dear friends, colleagues, or acquaintances.

 Plus, you can find support groups and people with similar backgrounds where you can share your thoughts and feelings.
 We all need to feel connected and understood, and when it comes to depression, no one will understand you better than a person with the same struggles.